Skip to content

 Real Talk

-The outbox pattern ensures reliable message publishing by writing events to an 'outbox' table within the same database transaction as the business data change.
-A separate relay process (polling or CDC) reads unpublished outbox entries and publishes them to the message broker, then marks them as sent.
-This guarantees consistency between database state and published events.
+The Outbox Pattern (also called Transactional Outbox) ensures reliable event publishing alongside database changes by writing domain events to an outbox table within the same database transaction as the business data.
+A separate relay process (using polling or CDC — Change Data Capture via tools like Debezium) reads the outbox table and publishes events to the message broker.
+This guarantees at-least-once delivery without distributed transactions.

 Show Me The Code